lwjohnst86/analyzing-cohorts-course/chapter2.md

 ---

-## Tidy, then merge categories of discrete variables
+## Tidy then merge categories of discrete variables

 ```yaml
 type: TabExercise